OpenShip/documentation/docs/faq.md

 PurplShip uses the power of open source to offer a strong base to tackle and reduce shipping API integration challenges.
 Shipping carriers often have docs difficult to follow with omitted vital information, changing constantly.
-All these pain are relieved by the strong well-tested base offered by PurplShip.
+All these pain are relieved by the strong well-tested foundation offered by PurplShip.

 ## Is PurplShip easy to use?